Home > Coffee Drinks > Types of Coffee Drinks: 26 Coffees Explained

 It may well have crossed your mind that milk could be added to many of the drinks above.
 What you might not have realized is that in doing so, we often transform the coffee in question into another coffee type entirely!

-Among such examples is the macchiato, which is an espresso served with just a dash of steamed milk—somewhere in the realm of a teaspoon or two.
+Among such examples is the macchiato, which is an espresso served with just a dash of steamed milk.
+See how it compares in our americano vs macchiato guide—somewhere in the realm of a teaspoon or two.

 Long Macchiato